Protection of competitions and consumers in digital markets 1600-SZD-SPEC-PC-PR

 Learning outcomes

-UK._5 Can use a foreign language at the B2 level, according to Common European Framework of Reference for Languages, enabling participation in the international scientific and professional environment
+UK_05 - speaking a foreign language at B2 level of the Common European Framework of Reference for Languages using the professional terminology specific to the discipline within the social sciences, to the extent enabling participation in an international scientific and professional environment

 After completing the course, a student will: